 You can buy an anti-fog spray for the inside of your goggles, like Jaws Quick Spit Anti-Fog Spray.
-Or you can opt for the tried-and-true method that even U.S. Masters Swimming recommends: Get a bit of saliva and rub it on the inside of your goggles.
+Or you can opt for the tried-and-true method that even U.S. Masters Swimming recommends: get a bit of saliva and rub it on the inside of your goggles.
 It’s gross, but it creates a barrier that helps keep fog at bay.

 Should I Wear Goggles Over or Under My Swim Cap?

 It depends.
-If you’re racing, it’s more aerodynamic to wear goggles under your swim cap, and they’re less likely to get pulled off (important if you’re in a mass start swim).
+If you’re racing, it’s more aerodynamic to wear goggles under your swim cap, as they’re less likely to get pulled off (important if you’re in a mass start swim).
 But for adjustability and ease of taking them on and off at swim practice, over the swim cap is just fine.